clemblanco/raycast-aws-vault/README.md

 # Raycast AWS Vault

-This is an extension for [Raycast](https://www.raycast.com/) which can open the AWS management console for multiple accounts via [aws-vault](https://github.com/99designs/aws-vault) and SSO with the Google Chrome browser.
+This is an extension for [Raycast](https://www.raycast.com/) which can open the AWS management console for multiple accounts via [aws-vault](https://github.com/99designs/aws-vault) and Single Sign On with the Google Chrome browser.

 # Installation